Leadership Skills, Abilities and Followers

 Some leaders are put into leadership positions without having leadership skills, and they either fail miserably or learn how to hone such skills to ensure success.
 Sure, some seem to have a natural aptitude for leadership, but even this is explainable.

 According to a study published online in Leadership Quarterly, a specific DNA sequence has been identified that is associated with the tendency for individuals to occupy a leadership position.

 As posted on UCL’s website – “We have identified a genotype, called rs4950, which appears to be associated with the passing of leadership ability down through generations,” said lead author Dr. Jan-Emmanuel De Neve (UCL School of Public Policy).
 “The conventional wisdom – that leadership is a skill – remains largely true, but we show it is also, in part, a genetic trait.“

 Not only does this reinforce the idea that leadership requires skills, but it may also demonstrate why it is rather rare.
-Of course, I personally don’t see this as a genetic predisposition to leadership.
+Of course, I don’t see this as a genetic predisposition to leadership.
 Instead, I interpret this as most people being hard-wired to follow.
 Six of one / half a dozen of the other, I’m sure.

 Leaders have followers… but leadership is so much more than that.
 Leaders are rare because their followers often require a certain set of skills and abilities beyond what the follower personally has to ensure that their needs are being satisfied.
-In my opinion, when we belittle what leadership really is, we belittle what it can really do for us.
+In my opinion, when we belittle what leadership is, we belittle what it can do for us.

 Be sure to check out my article titled “Defining Your Leadership Traits and Theories.”